 Paul Brand and a team tried to invent a substitute for pain to let his leprosy patients know they were in danger.
 He tried giving them a hearing aid with a system where a buzzer would go off when they were doing something that might damage them, but they just ignored it.
 He tried a system of flashing lights, but they ignored those too.
 He tried a system which would give them electric shocks on a part of their body that was still sensitive like the armpit, but they would turn the system off when they wanted to do something that might set the shock signal off, and switch it back on afterwards.
 So he realised that the control would have to be out of the person's reach for the system to be effective.
 He came to greatly appreciate the value of the warning system of pain.

 If longer-lasting pain was very easily switched off, people might have similar problems to those experienced by leprosy patients.
 People probably wouldn't bother to go and see their doctors a lot of the time when the pain was warning them that something serious was the matter because they had cancer or heart disease if they could just turn it down and forget about it, unless they perhaps had severe breathing problems or other serious symptoms.
-They might not worry about what was wrong, or turn the pain down because it was easier than going to see a doctor, until they unexpectedly died, and they'd realise too late that they should have done something about their situation before.
+They might not worry about what was wrong, or they might turn the pain down because it was easier than going to see a doctor, until they unexpectedly died, and when they were near to doing that they'd realise too late that they should have done something about their situation before.

 People who needed to rest for the good of their health might just turn the pain down and get up, and give themselves a worse injury.
 People with chronic back pain might just turn the pain down and carry on doing the things that caused their pain in the first place, until their back was perhaps so badly injured that they were unable to move.
 There would be much less incentive for care homes, for example, to introduce hoists for lifting patients so care workers didn't incur the strain of doing it by hand, or to train people to lift heavy things and people properly so they didn't damage their backs, if there didn't seem to be any serious short-term consequences of making people lift others by themselves.
 Thus, people would have had far less motivation to improve safety standards at work.
 People would resort to suing companies for serious injury they'd accumulated over the years, but many people's quality of life might have been permanently ruined by then.
 Companies often only think in the short term.

 However, there were always things around that could alleviate pain.
 Alcohol and herbal remedies, for example.
 Thus, it could be argued that God has provided help to some extent for pain sufferers.
-Relaxation exercises can make chronic pain seem more bearable, and so can doing something that distracts one from the pain.
+Relaxation exercises can make chronic pain seem more bearable, and so can doing something that distracts one from the pain, although the more severe the pain is, the harder it is to become distracted from it.

 And it has been noted that soldiers would carry severely injured fellow-soldiers to safety in the second world war even when they had been wounded themselves, as if they didn't notice the pain; but when they were in hospital later, some of them cried when the nurse gave them an injection, when they had less urgent things to do and more time to think about it.
 (Injections were more painful in those days.
 The substances were more acidic, and so they stung.)